9 R Interfaces

 Figure 9.3: The symbol for Python, a high-level, general-purpose, programming language.

-Like R, comments in Python are made using the metacharacter #102.
+Like R, comments in Python are made using the metacharacter #118.
 Boolean operators are similar, although, while the unary operator for “not” in R is !, in Python it actually is not, and Python uses True and False instead of TRUE and FALSE.

-There are, however, several fundamental differences between Python and R. These include the fact that while white spaces in R code (including tabs) simply reflect coding style preferences –for example, to increase code clarity– Python indentations denote code blocks103.
+There are, however, several fundamental differences between Python and R. These include the fact that while white spaces in R code (including tabs) simply reflect coding style preferences –for example, to increase code clarity– Python indentations denote code blocks119.
 That is, Python indentations serve the same purpose as R curly braces.
-Another important difference is that R object names can contain a . (dot), where in Python . means: “attribute in a namespace.”
+Another important difference is that R object names can contain a . (dot), whereas in Python . means: “attribute in a namespace.”
 That is, in Python . serves the same role as $ in R list and dataframe objects (Section 3.1.4).
-Recall that the . operator is used in a similar way in SQL queries of database tables (Section 9.5).
+Recall that the . operator is used in a similar way in SQL language queries of database tables (Section 9.4).
 Useful guidance for converting R code to analogous Python code can be found here.

 Note that the standard command line prompt for the Python shell is >>>.
 We can exit Python from the command line by typing quit().

-9.6.1 reticulate
+9.5.1 reticulate

 # install.packages("reticulate")